To move QuickBooks files to the system, follow the steps below. DO NOT MOVE LIVE QUICKBOOKS FILES.

 - Your file will then be restored.
 You will see a prompt to either allow or deny access to SmartVault - if you do not have a SmartVault account, simply select No Access and you will not be prompted again.
 If you have a SmartVault account, select to give it access and click OK.

 - Now that your file has been restored you can begin working normally on the system in your QuickBooks file.

 NOTE: If you have custom templates associated with your QuickBooks file you'll want to go to the location of the QuickBooks file on your local computer and find the custom templates and copy those to your Swizznet transfers folder and then copy them to the same location as your restored QuickBooks file on Swizznet.

-Do not open files from the Windows Explorer - to open files, first open the application on Swizznet and then open the file you want to work in from that applications open file screen.
+Do not open files from the File Explorer - to open files, first open the application on Swizznet and then open the file you want to work in from that applications open file screen.